alexsuslov/wc-cors/README.md

   router.cors('/*');
 ```

-Careful can be security issues
+Careful!
+Can be security issues